frogger21/laughing-octo-goggles/README.md

 Wikipedia on Kosaraju Algo: In the mathematical theory of directed graphs, a graph is said to be strongly connected or diconnected if every vertex is reachable from every other vertex

 source: wikipedia.
-3 strongly connected components in a directed graph.
+3 strongly connected components SCC in a directed graph.
 ![alt text](https://github.com/frogger21/laughing-octo-goggles/blob/master/Scc.png)

 Due to the size of the input file the algo was modified to be iterative instead of its original recursive nature.
 I was constantly getting the stack-over-flow error with the recursive method and hence went for the iterative one.

+There are over 5 million edges in the directed graph.
+The Kosaraju algo will find all the SCCs.